Amalkrishnagit/VSD-Squadron-Mini-RISC-V-based-Research-internship-Program/README.md

 ### C Language based LAB
 We have to follow the given steps to compile any **.c** file in our machine:
-1. Open the bash terminal and locate to the directory where you want to create your file.
+1. Open the bash terminal and locate the directory where you want to create your file.
 Then run the following command:

 	```
 	gedit sum.c or leafpad sum1ton.c